Meat, milk, or wool?

 Some practices often employed in the club lamb sector may be distasteful to some people, e.g. lack of forage in the diet, late castration, ultra-short tail docking, and forced exercise.
 The important thing to remember about a club lamb project is that it is a youth project intended to teach young people valuable life skills.
 To put winning (at all costs) above youth development is sadly missing the point.

 There are many factors to consider when developing a fee-based grazing business: cost of fencing, water supply, the need to check animals daily, and a place to keep the sheep when they're not on a job.
 Fencing is the usually the major constraint.
 Predators may present a problem in remote locations.
-If the site is in view of the public, the public may expect the sheep to have access to shade.
+If the site is in view of the public, the public may expect the sheep to have access to shelter.
+It is a good idea to vaccinate sheep for rabies; it may be required.

-While any kind of sheep can be used for grazing, a flock of mature wethers could prove to be the best choice.
-They are easier to manage and can be pushed to eat undesirable plant species without adversely affecting productivity, as wethers have not productivity.
+While any kind of sheep can be used for grazing and vegetation control can be combined with production, a flock of mature wethers could prove to be the best choice.
+They are easier to manage and can be pushed to eat undesirable plant species without adversely affecting productivity.

-Over the years, sheep have been used to control unwanted vegetation in orchards, vineyards, and on Christmas tree plantations.
+Over the years, sheep have been used to control unwanted vegetation in orchards, vineyards, cemetaries, and on Christmas tree plantations.
 They have grazed under power lines, in national parks and historic battlefields, at ski resorts, and in urban settings.
 They have been used for noxious weed control.
 Compared to goats, they are easier to contain, easier to handle, less destructive, and do a better job maintaining grassy landscapes.
-Goat are a better choice to control brush and tree seedlings.
+However, goats are a better choice to control brush, shrubs, and tree seedlings.

 Meat, milk, or wool?